tart-telescope/tart_website/docs/docs/basics/get-tart-data.md

 ## Using the API directly

- The authentication is only need for API requests that modify the telescope properties (like uploading calibration gains and phases).THe API for the telescope is documented online (https://api.elec.ac.nz/tart/mu-udm/doc/) and shows the restful API calls that can be made.
+ The authentication is only need for API requests that modify the telescope properties (like uploading calibration gains and phases).THe API for the telescope is documented online (https://api.elec.ac.nz/docs/) and shows the restful API calls that can be made.
-To get imaging data try the (https://api.elec.ac.nz/tart/mu-udm/doc/#api-Imaging-get_latest_vis)
 ```
     wget -O test.json  https://api.elec.ac.nz/tart/mu-udm/api/v1/imaging/vis
 ```